R2Northstar/NorthstarWiki/docs/other/moderation/rules.md

 `Last Updated: 2024-08-15`
 <https://discord.gg/northstar>

-New users, **you can go to #installation to find out how to install Northstar** as well as read the FAQ if you have any questions
-**If you get an issue whilst installing/playing please open a ticket in #help** (Do not go to #general to fix it)
+**If you have any issues regarding Northstar during your time playing or installing**, please open a support ticket in #⁠get-support-here.
+This channel is dedicated to helping users and should be used for this purpose instead of #⁠general and other similar chats.
 ```